ichopon1/school_website/README.md

 ![](https://github.com/ichopon1/school_website/blob/main/2.gif)

 ## Others:
-Website has feature to logout from your account.
+Website has feature to logout from your account. <br />
 It's impossible to get on tasks page without signing in in your account.

 To sum up, website uses simple `localStorage` to save accounts and their tasks, but it's only temp storage.